 The list above covers all the major components that are found on a Formula 1 car.
 There are simply too many parts on a Formula 1 car to list the individual costs of all of them, and the costs vary a lot between teams as well.

 Each wheel nut, for example, can cost hundreds of dollars, and teams will need multiple of these as they are prone to damage.
 The list of smaller parts goes on and on, and we can expect most of these smaller parts to also have significant costs, given their high performance nature.
 Everything from the driver’s seat to the paint on an F1 car is expensive, as it is built for optimum performance.

 F1 tires are so expensive as they are specially made by Pirelli.
 The tires are much wider and larger than standard road tires which means that extra rubber of special composition is used to construct them.
 This means that the tires cost significantly more to manufacture than your average road tires.

 Formula 1 tires also come in three different compounds, soft, medium and hard.
 Each compound has to be constructed differently using different types of rubber and various chemicals.
 This adds to the costs even further, meaning the tires end up costing $2,000 to $3,000 per set.

 These tires are only used in Formula 1, and Pirelli has a dedicated team that they use to research, develop and manufacture the tires specifically for Formula 1 teams.
-This means that Pirelli dictates the cost of the tires too, for better or for worse!

 Can You Buy An F1 Car?